-Best Credit Cards for Foodies: Go Big on Dining & Groceries
+Best Credit Cards for Foodies 2024: Go Big on Dining & Groceries

 Grocery stores, restaurants, food trucks, fast-casual takeout — the average American consumer spends more than $4,000 on food each year, with larger households shelling out double that amount.

-With one of the top dining and grocery rewards credit cards, home chefs and restaurantgoers can easily pocket 2% to 3% cash back or more on every dollar spent on grub.
-For the average household, that translates to $100 to $300 cash back per year on food-related spending alone.
+With one of the top dining and grocery rewards credit cards, home chefs and restaurantgoers can easily pocket 2% to 6% cash back on every dollar spent on grub.
+For the average household, that translates to $80 to $300 or more cash back per year on food-related spending alone.

 The 5 best credit cards for dining and grocery rewards